Odia grammar: Case

-Case inflection is a common characteristic of inflectional languages and are also known as case markers or "ବିଭକ୍ତି" in Odia.
+Case inflection is a common characteristic of inflectional languages and are also known as case markers or "ବିଭକ୍ତି" (bibhakti) in Odia.
 It is both syntactical and morphological in nature.
 The function of the case is to indicate the grammatical or semantic relationships between nouns and also between nouns and verbs in a larger syntactic structure.

 There are 8 types of cases in Odia:

 For Vocative case: Due to lack of synthetic inflectional morphemes, a vocative particle is used.

 Pronouns

 Pronouns are classified both notionally and morphologically.

 Personal pronouns are of two types: